mongodb/mongodb-kubernetes/.github/pull_request_template.md

 ## If this PR touches existing functions whose docstrings need modifications
 * [ ] Make sure to correct the docstring as per [The Go Blog](https://blog.golang.org/godoc).
 * [ ] Ensure there are no stale comments.

+## If this PR includes anything that will require modifying the CSVs.
+E.g. changes to env vars, images or operator permissions.

+* [ ] Make sure you have updated [csv changes](../docs/dev/release/csv-changes.md)